Vyral/katie-evans/_posts/2018-11-29-ways-our-market-has-changed-since-2008.md

 00:23 - An introduction to today’s topic.

-00:48 - The first difference between 2008 and 2018: The level of demand.&nbsp;
+00:48 - The first difference between 2008 and 2018: the level of demand.&nbsp;

 {% include pullquote.html %}1:41 - The second difference between 2008 and 2018: The level of inventory.&nbsp;

-3:02 - How loan products and lending standards from 2008 compare to those this year.&nbsp;
+3:02 - How loan products and lending standards from 2008 compared to those this year.&nbsp;

 4:53 - The truth about recent appreciation.&nbsp;